leechenwei/TryHackMe/Linux Fundamental Part 3.md

 Read Read Read~ <br><br><br>

 <h2><ins>Task 8:Maintaining Your System: Logs</ins></h2><br>
-1. Refer to previous task, we know logs are stored in /var/logs.
+1. Refer to previous task, we know logs are stored in <b>"/var/logs"</b>.
 From that, we can find for apache2 logs from that logs directory.
 <img src=https://user-images.githubusercontent.com/78288358/166104599-a92c6a3f-ed07-4e04-9936-122372e13a6b.png style="width:50%; height:50%;">
 2. You may use <b>"cat"</b> command to view the file in apache2 logs directory.
 <img src=https://user-images.githubusercontent.com/78288358/166104718-c038e93e-c685-487b-a7b4-4d8cae7db1b9.png style="width:50%; height:50%;">
 Answer: 10.9.232.111<br><br><br>
-3. You can view what thing that user try to access from reading the access log file.
+3. You can view what thing that user try to access from reading the access log file.<br><br>
 Answer: catsanddogs.jpg<br><br><br>